Remodeling, expanded offerings drive New Hampshire casinos in October

 • Charlotte Capewell, Special to CDC Gaming

-New Hampshire charitable casinos generated $23.6 million in gaming revenue in October, a 59.3% year-over-year increase from the $14.8 million generated in October 2024, after casinos completed expansion and remodeling during the year.
+New Hampshire charitable casinos generated $23.6 million in gaming revenue in October, up from $14.8 million in October 2024, after casinos completed expansion and remodeling during the year in which they were allowed to begin offering video lottery terminals.

-According to the latest report from the New Hampshire Lottery, Revo Casino Dover led the way for year-over-year revenue rises in October, with a 664.6% increase from $201,369 to $1.5 million after completing a complete remodel of its site in November of last year, introducing new features, including new slot-like casino games, and an expanded restaurant.
-Revo Casino Lebanon also saw a triple-digit revenue increase, rising 312.2% from $421,058 to $1.7 million after moving from a poker house to a former car dealership and completing a $105 million renovation.
+According to the latest report from the New Hampshire Lottery, Revo Casino Dover led the way for year-over-year revenue rises in October, up from $201,369 to $1.5 million after completing a complete remodel of its site in November of last year, introducing new features, including new slot-like casino games, and an expanded restaurant.
+Revo Casino Lebanon also saw a big bump, rising from $421,058 to $1.7 million after moving from a poker house to a former car dealership and completing a $105 million renovation.

 Magic City Casino experienced the most significant decrease, a 49.4% drop from $3.1 million to $1.6 million.
 Chasers Poker Room saw revenue decline 23.4% from $610,377 to $467,613, and Aces+ Eights Casino saw a 19.6% decline, from $60,069 to $48,268.
 Lucky Moose Casino closed in September.